Victory (1940 film)

 Victory is a 1940 American adventure film directed by John Cromwell and starring Fredric March, Cedric Hardwicke and Betty Field.
 It was based on the popular 1915 novel by Joseph Conrad.
 On the eve of the American entry into World War II, Conrad's story of a hermit on an island invaded by thugs was refashioned into a call for intervention in the war in Europe at the height of American isolationism.

 Plot

 Hendrik Heyst is an intellectual British recluse who has vowed to close himself off from the world and now lives alone on an island in the Dutch East Indies.
 However, he is forced to break this promise to himself when traveling showgirl Alma, also fleeing from the world, is threatened by three murderous scavengers.
 The villains are led by Mr. Jones, who has a Cockney sidekick named Martin Ricardo whom Jones treats with sexual sadism.
-The villains switch their attention from Heyst to Alma when they find that Heyst has untold wealth to plunder.
+The villains switch their attention from Alma to Heyst when they find that Heyst has untold wealth to plunder.